Caroline Kuza 3 minute read

 $80 million +

-The cost to consumers in just four months to keep one unreliable coal-fired power plant operating past its retirement date.
+The cost to consumers in just four months to keep one coal-fired power plant operating past its retirement date.

 What's next: EDF, public interest groups and state officials are suing the U.S. Department of Energy in federal court to stop the extensions.